Giorgio Napolitano: Legacy

 Napolitano is considered one of the most important figures of the Italian Republic, particularly of the Second Italian Republic between the 1990s and 2010s, and is described as a giant of Italian politics.
 He was the first Italian president to be re-elected, and was the first former Communist to achieve the Italian Republic's highest office.
-His life and career went almost through a century, being the longest-serving and longest-lived president in the history of the Italian Republic.
-He underwent several changes, from supporting Soviet Communism from the 1940s to the 1960s, from the moderate transition in the 1960s and 1980s, and a man of the institutions from the 1990s to the 2010s.
+His life and career spanned almost a century, being the longest-serving and longest-lived president in the history of the Italian Republic.
+He underwent several changes, from supporting Soviet Communism from the 1940s to the 1960s, from the moderate transition in the 1960s and 1980s, and from being a man of the institutions from the 1990s to the 2010s.
 He is considered to have been a social-democratic, pro-European, and reformist Communist; Le Monde described him as "a reformist Communist, capable of dialogue with the leaders of the Christian Democrats and with the trade unions, a convinced pro-European, he participated in many international conferences in Europe, and formed ties with left-wing leaders, such as Willy Brandt in Germany."
 Aldo Tortorella, another long-time Communist member, described him as "a great left-wing fighter".

 The New York Times described him as the "Italian post-Communist pillar".
 As president of Italy, Napolitano was charged by his critics of having transformed a largely ceremonial role into a political and executive one; he became the de facto kingmaker of Italian politics.
 In 2008 and 2011, he refused to hold snap elections and favoured the formation of new governments instead to carry out reforms.
 This failed in 2008 when Berlusconi won the ensuing elections, while he succeeded in 2011 when he mandated Monti to form a government, a decision that remains controversial and polarizing but that it is considered to have saved Italy during the European debt crisis and praised for ending the country's political deadlock.
 In 2013, he accepted re-election reluctantly; before his resignation in 2015 due to age reasons, he again played a key role in forming Italy's first grand coalition government and ending the political stalemate.

 Napolitano's death attracted international attention and recognition.
 The German newspaper Frankfurter Allgemeine Zeitung described Napolitano as being "highly appreciated at an international level", where he was considered "an impartial and reliable interlocutor", while Deutsche Welle said that he "helped guide Italy through the EU sovereign debt crisis".
 In Spain, El País characterized him as a "convinced European and renowned statesman" who "helped bring his country out of a debt crisis in 2011".
 In France, Le Monde described him as a "tireless militant" who "played a leading role in Italian political life" and a "symbol of stability and political longevity" during his nine years as head of state, and underscored his evolution from the "Red Prince" to "King George".
 In the United States, The New York Times emphasized Napolitano's crucial role in stabilizing the country.